RalevHa/my-game-list-release/README.md

 # my-game-list-release

-just a pure html to save my gacha game update and copy discord timestamp
+just a pure html to save my gacha game patch update with local storage and can copy discord timestamp